technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 # Lab 17 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots

+**Objective** - In this lab, you will create a Copilot bot, add Topics to it and add the action to the Copilot Studio topic.

 ### Task 1 - Set connection references

 To set connection references: